What is the UroLift Procedure?

 BPH symptoms may improve in two to four weeks.

 Can any urologist perform UroLift for BPH?

 Any urologist with Urology San Antonio can help determine if UroLift is right for you and complete the tests prior to the procedure.
-At this time, one of our doctors (listed above) has received special training to perform this procedure include Drs.
+At this time, the Urology San Antonio providers with special training to perform this procedure include Drs.
 Christopher Cantrill, Judy Farias, John Lavin, Douglas Russell, and Kyle Weld.

 Is the UroLift procedure covered by insurance?